Academic Catalog

 CJUS 318 Community Corrections 3.00

-This course explores alternatives to incarceration, including speciality courts, restorative justice, and diversion programs.
+This course explores alternatives to incarceration, including specialty courts, restorative justice, and diversion programs.
 The course focuses on theories and practice of probation and parole, emphasizing rehabilitative efforts.
 Students study the feasibility and effectiveness of treatment of individuals under supervision in the community.

 CJUS 320 Special Topics 3.00